 Balloon Flower Seeds

 Plant the balloon flower seeds in the spring when all chance of frost has passed.
-Choose a site that gets full sun to slight partial shade, and dig a 3-inch layer of compost into the soil.
+Choose a site that gets full sun to slight partial shade and dig a 3 inch (8 cm.) layer of compost into the soil.
 Sprinkle the seeds on top of the soil and water them.

 You’ll see sprouts within two weeks.
 Keep the ground moist around the new sprouts.
 In most cases, you’ll get flowers in the first year you plant them.